humawork/wardrobe/README.md

 ## Composition

-Wardrobe allow you to compose models based on multiple modules for reuse.
+Wardrobe allows you to compose models from multiple modules for easy reuse.

 ```ruby
 module Name
   include Wardrobe